Unconventional superconductivity from lattice quantum disorder

 At low temperatures, when the potential barrier of a soft mode is modest, nuclear tunneling induces strong quantum fluctuations (sketched by the green wavefunctions of double-well potential in Fig.~\ref{Fig1}a) that favor a quantum disordered state\cite{zhu_quantum_2025}.
 In competition, there is a global tendency for all lattice sites to slide toward the same side of the potential well (as the blue balls) to lower the energy, thereby establishing long-range structural order.
 The resulting transition from a low-symmetry to a high-symmetry phase is therefore a quantum order–disorder transition\cite{Sachdev2011}, governed by the balance between quantum fluctuations and long-range ordering (effect of inter-site interaction as the zigzag springs)\cite{zhu_quantum_2025}.
 This physics necessitates a treatment that captures the many-body nature of the quantum nuclei.
+We note that ``quantum disorder'' should not be conflated with dynamically or spatially disordered local moments\cite{Taureau_2024}.
+Outside of model systems like the transverse-field Ising model, this quantum disorder had never been thoroughly and precisely described in real materials, and conventional simulation techniques remained fundamentally unequipped to capture its nuclear quantum many-body nature.